Issue

 Author: Robert M. Utley

-The legend of the most famous of all outlaws belongs to the whole world now.
-But to find the grinning teen-ager who gave rise to it, you must visit the New Mexico landscape where he lived his short life.
+The legend of the most notorious of all outlaws belongs to the whole world now.
+But, to find the grinning teenager who gave rise to it, you must visit the New Mexico landscape where he lived his short life.

-An Unofficial Tour Of Yale
+An Unofficial Tour of Yale

 Author: Richard B. Sewall

-A guide who has been taking it all in for sixty years leads us on a lively, intimate, and idiosyncratic ramble through quiet yards where students once argued about separating from the Crown and to hidden carvings high on the Gothic towers that show scholars sleeping through class and getting drunk on beer
+A guide who has been taking it all in for 60 years leads us on a lively, intimate, and idiosyncratic ramble through quiet yards where students once argued about separating from the Crown, and to hidden carvings high on the Gothic towers that show scholars sleeping through class and getting drunk on beer.